cotarr/irc-hybrid-client-dev-tools/debug/README.md

 Run with environment variables: `NODE_ENV=production` Restart node server before test to reset counter

+## (Optional) remote authentication

+The irc-hybrid-client may be configured to use optional remote authentication.
+The /remote/ folder contains separate tests that may be used with optional remote authentication.
+See debug/remote/README.md for instructions.

 ## Test runner.sh bash script

 The folder includes a bash script that will run all the test modules in sequence.